Tayruh/sadako/reference.md

 <a onclick"sadako.doLink("Page1")>meh</a>
 ```

-Another important note is that while the contents of a script block have its variable names replaced, any script blocks inside this block will not be rendered.
+Another important note is that while the contents of a script block have its variable names replaced, any tokens blocks inside this block will not be rendered.
+This applies not only to `[: :]` script blocks, but also `<: :>` spans, `{: :}` inline text options, and `(: :)` macros.

 For example:

 ```
 [:&